rudsonalves/labcalc2/README.md

 # Commits

+## 2023/12/28b - version: 1.0.4+6:

+This update of LabCalc introduces an initial system to detect app updates and inform users about the new features.
+This system is still in its early stage and will be further improved in future versions.
+The changes are as follows:

+* lib/common/models/app_settings_model.dart:
+* lib/database/settings_repository.dart:
+  - added the String attribute 'version' to manage the app version saved by Realm.
+* boot/common/singletons/app_settings.dart:
+  - added the String attribute '_version' to keep a copy of the app version at the last boot;
+  - the setter 'version(String newVersion)' updates the app version in Realm when changed.
+* lib/database/model/settings.dart:
+  - added the new String attribute 'version' to record the app version in Realm.
+* lib/features/calculator/calculator_page.dart:
+  - added a call to the 'updateMessage(context)' function to check if the app version stored in Realm is the same as the currently running version.
+* lib/features/calculator/widgets/update_message/update_message.dart:
+  - this function checks if the app version recorded in Realm is different from the installed version.
+If so, it means that the app has been updated, and a message with the new features is displayed.
+Otherwise, the dialog is simply closed.

 ## 2023/12/28 - version: 1.0.4+5:

 This version of LabCalc introduces key adjustments in branding, accessibility improvements, and optimizations for testing.
 The changes include: